Isaiah 37 – Assyria Destroyed, God Glorified

 Then the Rabshakeh returned, and found the king of Assyria warring against Libnah, for he heard that he had departed from Lachish.
 And the king heard concerning Tirhakah king of Ethiopia, “He has come out to make war with you.”
 So when he heard it, he sent messengers to Hezekiah, saying, “Thus you shall speak to Hezekiah king of Judah, saying: ‘Do not let your God in whom you trust deceive you, saying, “Jerusalem shall not be given into the hand of the king of Assyria.”
 Look!
 You have heard what the kings of Assyria have done to all lands by utterly destroying them; and shall you be delivered?
 Have the gods of the nations delivered those whom my fathers have destroyed, Gozan and Haran and Rezeph, and the people of Eden who were in Telassar?
 Where is the king of Hamath, the king of Arpad, and the king of the city of Sepharvaim, Hena, and Ivah?’”

 a.
-So the Rabshakeh returned, and found the king of Assyria warring against Libnah: This must have seemed to Hezekiah to be the fulfillment of the LORD’s promise through the prophet Isaiah.
-Rabshakeh left Jerusalem, and Hezekiah must have thought “Now he’ll go back to his own land and be killed, just like the LORD promised.
+Then the Rabshakeh returned, and found the king of Assyria warring against Libnah: This must have seemed to Hezekiah to be the fulfillment of the Lord’s promise through the prophet Isaiah.
+Rabshakeh left Jerusalem, and Hezekiah must have thought “Now he’ll go back to his own land and be killed, just like the Lord promised.
 Good riddance!
-Thank You LORD!”
+Thank You Lord!”

 b.
 The king heard concerning Tirhakah king of Ethiopia, “He has come out to make war with you”: While Rabshakeh was away, the Assyrians learned that Egyptian troops (under an Ethiopian king) were advancing from the south.
 This would be the Egyptian intervention Assyria feared, and that many in Judah trusted in.
 But as Isaiah prophesied, it would amount to nothing (Isaiah 20:1-6 and 30:1-7).

 i.
-“Actually Tirhakah was only a prince at the time, but because he assumed the throne in 690 B.C., the title ‘king’ is used proleptically.”
+“Actually Tirhakah was only a prince at the time, but because he assumed the throne in 690 b.c., the title ‘king’ is used proleptically [in advance].”
 (Wolf)

 c.
-Do not let your God in whom you trust deceive you: Rabshakeh is not in Jerusalem, but that doesn’t stop him from trying to build fear, discouragement, and despair in Hezekiah.
-He sends a letter to the king of Judah to attack him from afar!
+Do not let your God in whom you trust deceive you: Rabshakeh is not in Jerusalem, but that didn’t stop him from trying to build fear, discouragement, and despair in King Hezekiah.
+He sent a letter to the king of Judah, hoping to defeat him from a distance.

 4. (14-20) Hezekiah’s prayer.

-And Hezekiah received the letter from the hand of the messengers, and read it; and Hezekiah went up to the house of the LORD, and spread it before the LORD.
-Then Hezekiah prayed to the LORD, saying: “O LORD of hosts, God of Israel, the One who dwells between the cherubim, You are God, You alone, of all the kingdoms of the earth.
+And Hezekiah received the letter from the hand of the messengers, and read it; and Hezekiah went up to the house of the Lord, and spread it before the Lord.
+Then Hezekiah prayed to the Lord, saying: “O Lord of hosts, God of Israel, the One who dwells between the cherubim, You are God, You alone, of all the kingdoms of the earth.
 You have made heaven and earth.
-Incline Your ear, O LORD, and hear; open Your eyes, O LORD, and see; and hear all the words of Sennacherib, which he has sent to reproach the living God.
-Truly, LORD, the kings of Assyria have laid waste all the nations and their lands, and have cast their gods into the fire; for they were not gods, but the work of men’s hands—wood and stone.
-Therefore they have destroyed them.
-Now therefore, O LORD our God, save us from his hand, that all the kingdoms of the earth may know that You are the LORD, You alone.”
+Incline Your ear, O Lord, and hear; open Your eyes, O Lord, and see; and hear all the words of Sennacherib, which he has sent to reproach the living God.
+Truly, Lord, the kings of Assyria have laid waste all the nations and their lands, and have cast their gods into the fire; for they were not gods, but the work of men’s hands—wood and stone.
+Therefore they destroyed them.
+Now therefore, O Lord our God, save us from his hand, that all the kingdoms of the earth may know that You are the Lord, You alone.”

 a.
-Hezekiah went up to the house of the LORD, and spread it before the LORD: Hezekiah did exactly what any child of God should do with such a letter.
-He took it to the house of the LORD (to the outer courts, not the holy place), and he spread it out before the LORD.
+Hezekiah went up to the house of the Lord, and spread it before the Lord: Hezekiah did exactly what any child of God should do with such a letter.
+He took it to the house of the Lord (to the outer courts, not the holy place), and he spread it before the Lord.
 In this, Hezekiah boldly and effectively fulfilled the later command of 1 Peter 5:7: casting all your care upon Him, for He cares for you.

 i.
-To be in the ministry means you will receive nasty letters.
+To be in the ministry means that from time to time, you will receive nasty messages from others.
 What should one do with them?
 Often, the best thing to do is to simply throw them away, especially if they are anonymous.
-But if they are to be read and kept, they should be spread… before the LORD.
-“LORD, show me what there is in this letter that I need to hear.
+But if they are to be read and kept, they should be spread…before the Lord.
+“Lord, show me what there is in this letter that I need to hear.
 Show me what I need to disregard.
 Help me to see beyond this person’s sinful manner or tone and see if You have something in this for me.”

 d.
 The One who dwells between the cherubim: Here, Hezekiah sees the great majesty of God.
 Surely, the One who dwells between the cherubim would never allow Rabshakeh’s blasphemies to go unpunished.

 f.
-You who made heaven and earth: In recognizing the LORD God as Creator, Hezekiah sees that the LORD has all power and all rights over every created thing.
-We can almost feel Hezekiah’s faith rising as he prays this!
+You have made heaven and earth: In recognizing the Lord God as Creator, Hezekiah saw that the Lord had all power and all rights over every created thing.
+We can almost feel Hezekiah’s faith rising as he prayed this.